An ovulation test can tell you when you’re most likely to conceive & help you understand your cycle

 • Results are ready to read after a few minutes

-What if I keep getting negative results?
+What if my urine test keeps giving negative results?

 If your test repeatedly gives a negative result, you should: